The Thing (2011 film): Development

 Eric Heisserer was later hired to do a complete rewrite of Moore's script.
-While in Moore's original draft was clear who would be the Thing, in rewrites it was decided the audience should not know who is infected in order to add to the sense of paranoia.
+While in Moore's original draft it was clear who would be the Thing, in rewrites it was decided the audience should not know who is infected in order to add to the sense of paranoia.
 Heisserer explained that in rewriting the script, it was necessary for him to research all the information that was revealed about the Norwegian camp from the first film, down to the smallest details, so that it could be incorporated into the prequel in order to create a consistent backstory.
 Heisserer also expressed part of the difficulty in writing the script was creating characters that were smart scientists, who, without copying what was done by characters in the first film, would come up with a test to determine who the thing is, yet still ultimately be outsmarted by the creature.
-The decision was made to name the film the same title as the first film, because the producers felt adding a "colon title" such as Exorcist II: The Heretic had felt less reverential.
+The decision was made to name the film the same title as the first film, because the producers felt adding a "colon title" such as Exorcist II: The Heretic would be less reverential.
 In April 2010, it was revealed that Scott Frank had been hired to work uncredited on new dialogue for the film.